AdobeDocs/journey-optimizer-learn.en/help/use-cases/enhance-customer-engagement.md

 ---
 title: Use Case - Enhance customer engagement
-description:  TThese tutorials focus on enhancing customer engagement and personalization by using real-time audience creation and personalized decisioning through web forms and web pages.
+description: These tutorials focus on enhancing customer engagement and personalization by using real-time audience creation and personalized decisioning through web forms and web pages.
 feature: Use Cases, Audiences, Decisioning
 role: Developer
 level: Beginner